Maclean-D/UndetectableAIDiscord/README.md

 ## Usage

-To use the bot, simply right-click on a message in your Discord server and choose one of the following context menu options:
+To use the bot, right-click on a message in your Discord server>Apps> and choose one of the following:

 - Humanize General Writing: Rewrites the message using high school readability and general writing purpose.
 - Humanize Essay: Rewrites the message using university readability and essay purpose.